Learn more about the most important terms relating to sustainability in this glossary

 3) Regenerate natural systems.

 In its 2009 report, TerraChoice, now UL, defined greenwashing as “the act of misleading consumers regarding the environmental practices of a company or the environmental benefits of a product or service.”
 There are seven sins of greenwashing: sin of the hidden trade-off, sin of no proof, sin of vagueness, sin of worshiping false labels, sin of irrelevance, sin of lesser of two evils, sin of fibbing.
-Check out the report or website for more details.

 Developed by the Sustainable Apparel Coalition, the Higg Index is a suite of tools that enables brands, retailers, and facilities of all sizes – at every stage in their sustainability journey – to accurately measure and score a company or product’s sustainability performance.
 The Higg Index delivers a holistic overview that empowers businesses to make meaningful improvements that protect the wellbeing of factory workers, local communities, and the environment